-Options # 2-5 are considered "Non-Enrolled Patients" and patients with these options shall be tracked as such in the Casewatch system.
-Tracker Status must be complete within 60 days of screening.
+Options # 2-4 are considered "Non-Enrolled Patients" and patients with these options shall be tracked as such in the Casewatch system.
+Tracker Status must be complete within 14 days of screening.

 The decision to participate in MCC services is ultimately the choice of the patient.
 In the rare event a patient is identified as needing MCC services but is not interested in receiving them, that patient is given the opportunity to formally "opt-out".
-Patients who opt-out are making a choice to manage their own care and will be tracked as Not-Enrolled in MCC.
-The MCC team will screen them at least every 6 months.
+Patients who opt-out are considered to be making a choice to manage their own care will be tracked as Not-Enrolled in MCC and the MCC team will screen them at least every 6 months.